-Vanguard's European ETF (VGK) tracks an index of companies located in the major markets of Europe, with about a third f the fund's holdings in January 2010 comprised of United Kingdom companies and with lesser amounts devoted to companies France, Germany, Switzerland, and Spain.
+Vanguard's European ETF (VGK) tracks an index of companies located in the major markets of Europe, with about a third of the fund's holdings in January 2010 comprised of United Kingdom companies and with lesser amounts devoted to companies in France, Germany, Switzerland, and Spain.
 SPDR DJ Euro Stoxx 50 ETF (FEZ), by contrast, is similar in structure, but holds a slightly different mix, with 38% of its holdings in France and 26% in Germany.
-The point is there are several ETFs targeting non-U.S. developed economies for investors to consider.
+The point is, there are several ETFs targeting non-US developed economies for investors to consider.

-For a somewhat more focused strategy, investors can take the well-known BRIC approach that targets the combination of Brazil, Russia, India, and China, which has long been the gold standard of emerging-marking investing.
+For a somewhat more focused strategy, investors can take the well-known BRIC approach that targets the combination of Brazil, Russia, India, and China, which has long been the gold standard of emerging-market investing.
 This brings to mind BRIC funds such as iShares MSCI BRIC (BKF), Claymore/BNY Mellon BRIC (EEB), and SPDR S&P BRIC 40 (BIK).
-Although these funds target the same countries, each takes a slightly different approach, as the table below shows:
+Although these funds target the same countries, each takes a slightly different approach.

-Although trading BRIC ETFs remain popular, risk-tolerant investors have been taking more of an active, hands-on approach, seeking out the newest emerging market ETF opportunities with funds that focus on individual countries such as Russia, Vietnam, Thailand, Turkey, and South Korea.
+Although trading BRIC ETFs remains popular, risk-tolerant investors have been taking more of an active, hands-on approach, seeking out the newest emerging-market ETF opportunities with funds that focus on individual countries such as Russia, Vietnam, Thailand, Turkey, and South Korea.
 Before jumping into a single-country strategy, however, you need to be aware of some serious potential downfalls as well as the promise for strong returns.